ianfnelson/blog.iannelson.uk/content/posts/2020-01-25-how-to-install-rabbitmq-server-in-docker-on-a-synology-nas.md

   <figure class="aligncenter"><a href="https://blog.iannelson.uk/wp-content/uploads/2023/08/2020-01-13_21-05-05.png"><img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/2020-01-13_21-05-05.png" alt="" /></a></figure>
 </div>

-The RabbitMQ Management portal will be accessible through a web browser at port 15672 on your NAS&#8217;s hostname or IP address.
+The RabbitMQ Management portal will be accessible through a web browser at port 15672 on your NAS’s hostname or IP address.
 But if you try to login using the default guest/guest credentials you will likely be met with the &#8220;User can only log in via localhost&#8221; message shown below.
-That&#8217;s not an option from the Synology NAS, which doesn&#8217;t have any web browser installed.
+That’s not an option from the Synology NAS, which doesn’t have any web browser installed.

 <div class="wp-block-image">
   <figure class="aligncenter"><a href="https://blog.iannelson.uk/wp-content/uploads/2023/08/2020-01-13_21-06-24-1.png"><img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/2020-01-13_21-06-24-1.png" alt="" /></a></figure>